Healthy, Gluten-Free Thai Pineapple Fried Cauliflower Rice

 - sprinkle unsweetened coconut flakes, optional

 - Microwave each bag of cauliflower rice according to the package instructions.
-Let them cool a bit before opening - they're super hot!
+Let them cool a bit before opening—they're super hot!

-- OPTIONAL: If you plan to add some scrambled eggs to the meal, crack the eggs, add the salt, and beat.
+- OPTIONAL: If you plan to add some scrambled eggs in the meal, crack the eggs, add the salt, and beat.
 Use the butter or coconut oil to grease the pan, then scramble the eggs over medium heat.
 Remove from heat and set aside.

-- OPTIONAL: Chop the scrambled eggs into bite sized pieces and add to the skillet.
+- OPTIONAL: Chop the scrambled eggs into bite-sized pieces and add to the skillet.
 If you prefer, you can add pre-cooked chicken to the skillet.

-- Cook for about 5 minutes, mixing occasionally, until everything is heated through.
+- Cook for about 5 minutes, mixing occasionally until everything is heated through.
 I place a cover over the skillet to speed the heating up.